-- (1) All pumps which have been type approved are subject to the tests of following (a) and (b) at the plant of manufacturer in the presence of the Surveyor. - (A) hydrostatic test of the pump body equal to 1.5 times the design pressure - (B) the capacity tests in compliance with the following - (a) For submerged pumps and deck-mounted pumps, the capacity test is to be carried out with the design medium or with a medium below the minimum working temperature. - (b) For deep well pumps, the capacity test may be carried out with water. - (2) The manufacturer may request the Society to waive the tests required in above (B) subject to the following: - (A) The pump has been type approved as required by Par 1. - (B) The manufacturer has a recognised quality system that has been assessed and certified by the Society subject to periodic audits - (C) The quality control plan contains a provision to subject each pump to a hydrostatic test of the pump body equal to 1.5 times the design pressure and a capacity test.
+- (1) All pumps which have been type approved are subject to the tests of following (a) and (b) at the plant of manufacturer in the presence of the Surveyor. - (A) hydrostatic test of the pump body equal to 1.5 times the design pressure - (B) the capacity tests in compliance with the following - (a) For submerged pumps and deck-mounted pumps, the capacity test is to be carried out with the design medium or with a medium below the minimum working temperature.(b) For dama with a medium below the minimum working temperature. - (b) For deep well pumps, the capacity test may be carried out with water. - (2) The manufacturer may request the Society to waive the tests required in above (B) subject to the following:

+- (A) The pump has been type approved as required by Par 1. - (B) The manufacturer has a recognised quality system that has been assessed and certified by the Society subject to periodic audits - (C) The quality control plan contains a provision to subject each pump to a hydrostatic test of the pump body equal to 1.5 times the design pressure and a capacity test.
 The manufacturer is to maintain records of such tests.